Numerical Challenges in Modeling Gravothermal Collapse in Self-Interacting Dark Matter Halos: Simulation Framework

 \subsection{Implementation of Dark Matter Scattering}

-This study takes an SIDM cross section per unit DM particle mass of $\sigma/m = 50$~cm$^2$/g as a benchmark scenario.
 The interactions are implemented using three different SIDM methods from the literature: the Kernel-Overlap, Spline, and Top-Hat methods.
 The Kernel-Overlap method is available in the public version of GIZMO, while the Top-Hat and Spline methods have been re-implemented for this work.